ralhei/pyRserve/doc/intro.rst

  as on Mac OS X. pyRserve has also been successfully used on Win32 machines.
 Unittests have been used on the Linux and Mac OS X side, however they might just work fine for Win32.

-It has been tested run with Python 2.6, 2.7.x, 3.2, and 3.3.
+It has been tested run with Python 2.7.x, 3.6, 3.7, and 3.8

-The latest development has been tested with R 3.0.1 and Rserve 1.8.0, but it also should work with R 2.13.1 and newer in that series.
-Rserve is suppported from version 0.6.6 on.
+The latest development has been tested with R versions 3.0.1 and 3.6.2, and Rserve 1.8.0 and 1.8.6.

 License
 -------